Nissan Z-car

 The earlier models of the Nissan Z were built at the Nissan Shatai plant in Hiratsuka until 2000, while the later models (350Z and 370Z) are built at Oppama (2002–2004) and Tochigi (2004–present).
-Known for their looks, reliability, performance, and affordability, every Z car has been sold in Japan as the Fairlady Z and elsewhere under the names Nissan S30, Nissan S130, Nissan 300ZX, Nissan 350Z, Nissan 370Z and Nissan Z.
+Known for their looks, reliability, performance and affordability, every Z car has been sold in Japan as the Fairlady Z and elsewhere under the names Nissan Fairlady Z (S30), Nissan Fairlady Z (S130), Nissan 300ZX, Nissan 350Z, Nissan 370Z and Nissan Z.

 History

 Nissan was a relatively small automobile manufacturer when it entered the international market in the 1960s and partnered with Yamaha to design a new sports car prototype as an update to the Nissan Fairlady.
-It resulted in the prototype Yamaha YX-30 in 1961.
+This effort resulted in the prototype Yamaha YX-30 in 1961.
 Nissan executives saw the prototype as a halo car that would improve their company's image in the minds of consumers.
 By 1964, Nissan had realized that Yamaha's DOHC 2.0-liter engine was not meeting Nissan's expectations and the project was scrapped.
 Yamaha later finished a prototype and took their design to Toyota, resulting in the Toyota 2000GT.

-Yutaka Katayama, the president of Nissan USA at the time, realized the importance of an affordable sports car internationally.
-Nissan had already produced the successful series of Fairlady roadsters for many decades that competed mainly with English and Italian roadsters, and product planners envisioned a new line of GT cars that would be stylish, innovative, fast, and relatively inexpensive through the use of interchangeable parts with other Nissan vehicles.
-Nissan also had the engineering background and product development experience with the recently acquired Prince Motor Company, which manufactured the Prince Skyline (later renamed Nissan Skyline in 1966).
+Yutaka Katayama, the president of Nissan USA at the time, realized the importance of making an affordable sports car available internationally.
+Nissan had already produced the successful series of Fairlady roadsters for many decades that competed mainly with English and Italian roadsters.
+The product planners envisioned a new line of GT cars that would be stylish, innovative, fast and relatively inexpensive through the use of interchangeable parts with other Nissan vehicles.
+Nissan also added the engineering background and product development experience of the recently acquired Prince Motor Company, which manufactured the Prince Skyline (renamed Nissan Skyline in 1966).